-A community learning center may be located in a facility other than a public school building.
-However, the facility must be as available and accessible to the students as if the program were located in a public school.
+A community learning center may be located in a facility other than a public-school building.
+However, the facility must offer students the same availability and accessibility as a public-school setting.

 Transportation cannot be a barrier for students participating in the program.
 Whether the program takes place in a school building or other facility, the applicant must have a plan of how students will travel safely to and from the 21st CCLC program and home.